by Andrew Schulman

 eSniff, who make workplace-surveillance hardware, claim: "If an employee goes outside of your eboundaries, eSniff provides an exact copy of everything that was on their screens; sites visited, chat room activity, email ... everything."

-Another example of network-based monitoring is SurfControl's amusingly-named LittleBrother (oddly, there doesn't yet seem to be an employee-monitoring program called BigSister).
-The products made by the largest employee-monitoring vendor, Websense, are also network-based, plugging into an employer's firewall, proxy, or cache server.
+Another example of network-based logging is SurfControl's amusingly-named LittleBrother (oddly, there doesn't yet seem to be an employee monitoring program called BigSister).
+The products made by the largest EM vendor, Websense, are also network-based, plugging into an employer's firewall, proxy, or cache server.